MicrosoftDocs/intellicode/docs/faq.md

 We are keen to hear from you as you try out IntelliCode; tell us about any problems you hit, or features you wish were included that would make it more helpful for you.

 - **VS Code bugs:** [Log a new issue](https://github.com/MicrosoftDocs/intellicode/issues/new).
-Include any OUTPUT window log entries from VS-IntelliCode and Python with the bug.
+Include any OUTPUT window log entries from VS IntelliCode and Python with the bug.
 - **Known issues:** See [bugs](https://github.com/MicrosoftDocs/intellicode/issues) and up-vote using a 👍 reaction.
 - **VS bugs:** [Help > Send Feedback > Report a Problem...](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017) Repro the problem before sending and logs will be auto-attached.
 - **Feature requests:** [Log a new issue](https://github.com/MicrosoftDocs/intellicode/issues/new) and mention that its a feature request.